amyreese/znc-push/README.md

     This option must be set when using Notify My Android, Pushover, Prowl, Supertoasty or PushBullet.

+    This option can be set when using Notify im.kayac. (optional)

 *   `target = ""`

     Device or target name for push notifications.